 The Illusion of Self:

 By examining the various parts of your self-image, or ego, it will become quite clear to see how your true self is beyond the limiting and faulty characteristics that you believe yourself to be.
 The truth is that you are not your physical body, you are not your thoughts, you are not your emotions, and you are not your social identity.
 In reality, these are the very components of the ego that create the illusion of self.

 The Physical Body:

-Through inner exploration, the great spiritual teachers of the past came to realize that the human body is not a solid and fixed object like we assume, but rather a constantly transforming bundle of energy.
+Through inner exploration, the great spiritual teachers of the past came to realize that the human body is not a solid and fixed object as we assume, but rather a constantly transforming bundle of energy.
 Scientists, who now agree with this notion, tell us that at the most minute level, the human body is nothing but small waves of energy moving together in a synchronized way.
 Yet, this truth doesn’t change the fact that when we look in the mirror, we believe that we are seeing ourselves.
 Fortunately, this notion can be dispelled.
-As we grow older as individuals, we feel as though we have been the same person throughout our lives, but never really analyze how our bodies have changed overtime.
+As we grow older as individuals, we feel as though we have been the same person throughout our lives, but never really analyze how our bodies have changed over time.
 If you look at a variety of pictures from childhood to adulthood, you can notice changes in every aspect of your body, but you still feel like the same individual.
 If you were actually your physical body, these changes wouldn’t occur.
 How is this possible then?
 I think the best answer comes from the famous French Jesuit priest Pierre Teilhard de Chardin.
-“We are not human beings having a spiritual experience, we are spiritual beings having a human experience,“ he told us.
+He tells us,

 Your Thoughts and Emotions: